Teskann/Symi/readme.md

 To do so, write the equation(s) on the left, add a question mark `?` and then write the unknowns.
-If you write many equations, split them by a semicolon `;`, and if you have many unknowns, split them with a space ` `.
+If you write many equations, split them by a semicolon `;`, and if you have many unknowns, split them with a semicolon too `;`.
 Here are some examples :

 ```bash
 symi> cos(x) = 0 ? x